gtesei/fast-furious/README.md

     ```
  * for **tuning parameters on classification problems** (number of neurons per layer, number of hidden layers, regularization parameter) by cross-validation use the ```findOptPAndHAndLambda``` function.
 E.g. this is the code for finding the best number of neurons per layer (p_opt_acc), the best number of hidden layers (h_opt_acc), the best regularization parameter (lambda_opt_acc), using cross validation on a binary classification problem with accuracy as metric on a train set (80% of data) and cross validation set (20% of data) not scaled.
     ```matlab

+    % y must a 01 vector (e.g. [1 0 1 0 0 0 0 0 1 1 0 1] )
+    % train_data and test_data are the train set and test set

     %% scale and add bias term
     [train_data,mu,sigma] = treatContFeatures(train_data,1);
     [test_data,mu,sigma] = treatContFeatures(test_data,1,1,mu,sigma);